ska-telescope/skampi/docs/src/triage.rst

 * `ci-alerts-mvp <https://skasoftware.slack.com/archives/CPWKQBZV2>`_
 * `prometheus-alerts <https://skasoftware.slack.com/archives/C0110QW8YMQ>`_

-Everyone can join the channels to get those kind of information.
+Any project member can join these channels to gain visibility of this information.

-If the information comes from the `ci-alerts-mvp <https://skasoftware.slack.com/archives/CPWKQBZV2>`_ then the primary source of information if the gitlab pipeline logs available `here <https://gitlab.com/ska-telescope/skampi/pipelines>`_.
+If the information comes from the `ci-alerts-mvp <https://skasoftware.slack.com/archives/CPWKQBZV2>`_ then the primary source of detailed information for analysis are the gitlab pipeline logs available `here <https://gitlab.com/ska-telescope/skampi/pipelines>`_.

 Other source of information are: